Financial Aid Information

 Offered to students who demonstrate a high level of achievement within this major.
 Awarded by the Biology/Science Department.

 Offered to students who demonstrate a high level of achievement within this major.
-Awarded by the Journalism Department.
+Awarded by the Communication Studies Department.

 Offered to students who demonstrate a high level of achievement within this major.
-Awarded by the Journalism Department.
+Awarded by the Digital Journalism and Media Department.

-Offered to students who are highly involved with the Chimes (Biola's student newspaper).
-Awarded by the Journalism Department.
+Offered to students who are highly involved with The Chimes (Biola's student newspaper and news site).
+Awarded by the Digital Journalism and Media Department.

 Communication Disorders Scholarship

 Offered to students who demonstrate a high level of achievement within this major.
-Awarded by the Communication Disorder Department.
+Awarded by the Department of Communication Sciences and Disorders.

 Clinical Nursing Scholarships